Flofian/FlofianHBND/readme.md

 - Auto W for Shield (Self, Ally)
 - ^ Option so it only uses w when it also Heals
 - Anti-Melee E (Self and Ally)
+- Basic Combo Settings
+- R Multi Hit

 TODO:
-- E Chase Logic
-- Ult Logic
-- Gapcloser/Interrupt DB
+- Interrupt DB
-- Maybe Split up W Shield into targeted and skillshot, since incoming dmg has no timing
-- So maybe stuff gets shielded too early
-- Check if Aery owner is me
+- Check if Aery owner is me?
-- Maybe try to amplify multiple auto attacks?
--
-- Nami?